conwetlab/fast/trunk/catalogue_service/readme.txt

 Installation of the Catalogue server
 ####################################

-Place the WAR catalogue file (Catalogue-X.Y-dev.war) into the webapps Tomcat directory.
-Then the service will be up and running, and it can be access at http://localhost:8080/Catalogue-X.Y-dev/ (depending on the Tomcat configuration).
+Place the WAR catalogue file (FASTCatalogue-3.0-stable.war) into the webapps Tomcat directory.
+Then the service will be up and running, and it can be access at http://localhost:8080/FASTCatalogue-3.0-stable/ (depending on the Tomcat configuration).

 Please, be sure you start the Tomcat service allowing encoded URLs.
 To do that, add the following property using the JAVA_OPTS parameter: